 The cost of the flight depends upon your budget, flight duration, and preferences.
 Furthermore, the important thing is that the early bird ticket prices are less expensive than booking last-minute.
 For example, DY and I usually find the cheapest ticket when we travel abroad because we want to allocate our budget more to having experiences at our destination.

 – Bus/Subway in Seoul: $11~12/per day ($1.20 per trip)

 – Taxi: The basic fare is 3,800KRW up to 2km, and an additional 100KRW per 132m or 31 seconds.

 It’s hard to imagine traveling abroad without a smartphone these days.

-It is advisable to book a Korean SIM card in advance through online sources to enjoy on the go connectivity.
-You can pick up them from the airport and the data rates are not high and you will surely like to be accessible online at all time.
+Subsequently, it is advisable to book a Korean SIM card in advance through online sources to enjoy on the go connectivity.
+For example, you can pick them up from the airport and the cost of data is not high.

 Must-Have Apps for Korea Travel

-Google Maps don’t work well in South Korea.
-Please, download Naver Map including the best apps for Korea travel.
-And South Korea is heaven for a variety of delivery foods.
-You can even order foods to the Hangang park using your smartphone.
+Google Maps doesn’t work well in South Korea, so it’s much better to download Naver Maps to help with directions.
+For example, South Korea is heaven for a variety of delivery foods, most of which can be ordered everywhere, including places like the Hangang park using your smartphone!
 Here are the recommended Must-Have apps to enjoy Korea in a safe and comfortable way.

 Korea Travel Guide